lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 **Specifying Parameters for the Pipeline**

 All of the variables mentioned above must be defined for each tissue to be processed.
 The parameters fall into two general categories.
 Some are specific to the particular study while some are specific to each tissue.
-For the frog, we collected the studyspecific parameters in a file frog.tcl that contains:
+For the frog, we collected the study specific parameters in a file frog.tcl that contains:

 ``` tcl
 set SLICE_ORDER hfsi